p4535992/foundryvtt-forien-unidentified-items/README.md

 If you are **System** or **Module** developer, please read the [Developers Wiki](https://github.com/Forien/foundryvtt-forien-unidentified-items/wiki/Developers) for API and Hooks references.

-Also, do not hesitate to contact me with questions and for assistance.

-## Future plans

-* _none currently_

-You can **always** check current and up-to-date [planned and requested features here](https://github.com/Forien/foundryvtt-forien-unidentified-items/issues?q=is%3Aopen+is%3Aissue+label%3Aenhancement)

-*If you have **any** suggestion or idea on new contents, hit me up on Discord!*

 ## Translations

 If you are interested in translating my module, simply make a new Pull Request with your changes, or contact me on Discord.

-## Contact

-If you wish to contact me for any reason, reach me out on Discord using my tag: `Forien#2130`

 ## Acknowledgments